MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/info-protect-client.md

 ## To install the Azure Information Protection client manually

 1. After you have [downloaded the client](https://www.microsoft.com/en-us/download/details.aspx?id=53018), run **AZInfoProtection.exe** and follow the prompts to install the client.
+This installation requires local administrative permissions.

     Select the option to install a demo policy if you cannot connect to Office 365 or Azure Active Directory, but want to see and experience the client side of Azure Information Protection by using a local policy for demonstration purposes.
 When your client connects to an Azure Information Protection service, this demo policy is replaced with your organization's Azure Information Protection policy.